Singer KK dies in Kolkata | Entertainment

 Well-known Bollywood singer Krishnakumar Kunnath, popularly known as KK, died in Kolkata on Tuesday night, officials said.

-KK was feeling unwell after reaching his hotel, following a performance at a concert in the evening where he sang for almost an hour, officials said.
+KK performed at a concert organised by a college at Nazrul Mancha in south Kolkata for almost an hour in the evening.

+He was ''feeling heavy'' after reaching his hotel, and soon collapsed, officials said.

-He was taken to a private hospital in south Kolkata where doctors declared him brought dead, they said.
+He was taken to a nearby private hospital where doctors declared him brought dead, they said.

+''KK has a big contribution to the advent of rock music in India,'' said Supriyo, a TMC MLA.

+A police team was posted outside the hospital to manage KK's fans who started gathering after hearing the news of his death.

-KK, known as a versatile singer, has recorded songs in Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi and Bengali, among other languages.
+As a playback singer, he has recorded popular Bollywood numbers such as 'Ankhon Mein Teri' (Om Shanti Om), 'Zara Sa' (Jannat), 'Khuda Jaane' (Bachna Ae Hasino) and 'Tadap Tadap' (Hum Dil De Chuke Sanam).
+A versatile singer, KK has also recorded songs in Tamil, Telugu, Kannada, Malayalam, Marathi and Bengali, among other languages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)